 Having potentially hit rock-bottom, we see now a revolution of the people.
 Desperate, passionate, engaged people across the whole political and religious spectrum demanding their basic right to food, energy, clean air, access to public space and opportunities for their young to thrive in their own country.

 The massive forests fires we witnessed last month were a precursor to the revolution, as they clearly showed the lack of interest of the government in tackling the crisis, let alone preventing it.
-Their criminal corruption was cast in broad daylight, as the officials were not able to deploy any single one of the fire-fighting helicopters donated to
+Their criminal corruption was cast in broad daylight, as the officials were not able to deploy any single one of the fire-fighting helicopters donated to us, because they had either not been maintained, or as some sources claim, had been sold for parts!

 For more on movements around the Mediterranean, visit AMWAJ forum – a platform for building the energy and water community.